cheminfo/nmrium-docs/docs/20_1d-spectra/00-loading_a_spectrum/00-loading_a_spectrum.md

 ![](./loading_spectra.gif)

-You can load a spectrum by clicking the Import button on the toolbar on the left side of the workspace.
-Then click Import from file system.
+You can load a spectrum by clicking the **Import** button on the toolbar on the left side of the workspace.
+Then click **Import from file system**.
 The folder will open.
 Search for the file you want to open and click on it.
-Then click the Open button.
+Then click the **Open** button.
 The files will be opened.